 Unfortunately, even though river levels were low an unseasonal torrential downpour, just before our 4WD section, had turned what little ‘track’ there was into a total quagmire.
 I’m beginning to think that getting stuck in the mud and making everyone get out and push should be a regular addition to any itinerary!?
 Customers love it and as they (fortunately) often point out – ‘well it is an adventure tour’!

-It’s not always so much fun at the time – well particularly for the tour-leader – but it’s certainly going to be one of their most abiding trip memories and one they’re going to be most excited to tell the mates and family back home about. (“Awesome….best part of the tip dad!!” – Carenden 13 yrs old) And thanks to Roland – the dad in question – for digging the truck out whilst the tour-leader was busy on the phone to the Cambodia office saying “get the boat back – we’re never going to make this!”
+It’s not always so much fun at the time – well particularly for the tour leader – but it’s certainly going to be one of their most abiding trip memories and one they’re going to be most excited to tell their mates and family back home about. (“Awesome….best part of the tip dad!!” – Carenden 13 yrs old) And thanks to Roland – the dad in question – for digging the truck out whilst the tour leader was busy on the phone to the Cambodia office saying “get the boat back – we’re never going to make this!”

 Early morning ride on the famous ‘Bamboo Train’ is a good way of waking everyone up before setting off on the drive to the Thai border at Pailin and on to Bangkok.

 A so-called ‘iron buffalo’ brings party-goers into Snoeung Village for the Khmer New Year celebrations – driver looks about 12!
 And below a great cap store we liked!

 Thanks to a great bunch of travellers on this trip: Michael, Jane, Zach and Ryan, Roland, Carenden and Linden, Deborah and last but not least Karen and Jim!
 Thanks for additional photos and hope to see you all again sometime!

 You can find details of our Cambodia Family Tour as well as all our other Cambodia offerings at this link.